The first thing you should know is that auto insurance DOESN'T work the way you think it does.

 Right about now, you might be thinking, "I don't want to take anyone to court.
 I just want to file an insurance claim."
 Well, in trying to get compensation for an accident, your leverage comes from being able to show an insurance adjustor that you could beat them in court, should things go that far.
 If the adjustor doesn't think you have a leg to stand on, they're not going to pay you anything.
 Remember, an insurance adjustor's two main priorities are 1) defending their clients, and 2) making sure their company prospers as a business.
 The less money they have to pay out, the better it is for them.

-As a matter of fact, an insurance company is required to do what’s in the best interests of their clients.
-That means fighting your claim, or paying you less than its full value.
+As a matter of fact, an insurance company is required to do what's in the best interests of its clients.
+That means fighting your claim or paying you less than its full value.
 Now, this may not jive with how you thought auto insurance works.
-If someone buys a $30,000 auto policy, that money isn’t just lying there, available to the first person to come and claim it.
+If someone buys a $30,000 auto policy, that money isn't just lying there, available to the first person to come and claim it.
 Receiving that money is predicated upon your ability to prove that the other driver was in the wrong.
 The money is available if and only if he loses.

 What does all this mean?

 The moral of the story is that, no matter how minor the accident, you prevailing over the other driver is never a sure thing.
-As a matter of fact, the deck is already stacked against you, as it’s you who has to prove the guilt of the other driver.
+As a matter of fact, the deck is already stacked against you, as it's you who has to prove the guilt of the other driver.
 If the other driver is actually guilty, he has nothing to do but sit back and let you do all the heavy lifting.
-So, after an accident, what’s your next move?
-Well, there are a few things you can do, but one of the first should be to speak with an attorney who has a strong background dealing with these types of accidents.
+So, after an accident, what's your next move?
+Well, there are a few things you can do, but one of the first should be to speak with an attorney who has a strong background in dealing with these types of accidents.
 Like I said before, your work is already cut out for you, so an attorney is going to help a lot to help you navigate through these unfamiliar waters, and ultimately help you win your case.